the-phil/tpl/readme.md

 ### Block Definition
 A *block* is a string variable with two square brackets surrounding it.
-The block content will look like `[content]`.
+The *block* content will look like `[content]`.

 ### How it works
 Take a simple HTML/XHTML/XML file and read it for *block* content based on the array name passed when a file is processed.
-When a *block* is found the block content is replaced with the string contained in the array defining the block.
+When a *block* is found the *block* content is replaced with the string contained in the array defining the *block*.
 If multiple *blocks* are defined all *blocks* found will be replaced with the string contained in the array.

 ### About